Albert Badrikian: Early life and education

 From 1969 to 1970 Badrikian participated in the Laurent Schwartz seminar and gave five lectures there.
 In April 1971 he attended the Colloquium on Functional Analysis in Bordeaux, and in June 1973, he visited the Colloquium on Gaussian Processes in Strasbourg with Simon Chevet.
 In 1971, he co-founded the École d’Été de Probabilités de Saint-Flour with Paul-Louis Hennequin.
 In 1974, Badrikian held a course titled Prolegomenon to Probability Calculus in Banach Spaces, which was later published.

 In 1982 he lectured at University of Mossul in Iraq, and in the same year he was invited to speak at the international colloquium on Measure Theory and Its Applications at Université de Sherbrooke in Canada.
 He returned to Sherbrooke in 1986 and gave a lecture on stochastic analysis.
 In 1987, he visited Sherbrooke again, as well as the universities in Montreal and Ottawa.
 In 1988, he was invited to the Chinese-French Center for Mathematics in Wuhan, China, where he visited seven times before his death.
 In 1989, he gave a course on stochastic integration and stochastic differential equations at Universidad de Chile in Santiago de Chile.
 In 1990, he was promoted from associate professor to extraordinary professor.
 In 1991, he was invited by the Latin American School for Probability and Statistics to give a course.
 In 1992, he went to Wrocław in Poland to establish a scientific partnership.

-Badrikian died on July 31 in 1994 in a fall into a crevasse on the Glacier des Bossons while preparing for a new ascent of the Mont Blanc massif.
+Badrikian died on July 31, 1994, in a fall into a crevasse on the Glacier des Bossons while preparing for a new ascent of the Mont Blanc massif.

 Badrikian was the doctoral advisor of Pierre Bernard.